wdv4758h/pypy-extradoc/blog/draft/tm.rst

 Events might also be *mostly independent*, i.e. they rarely access the same object concurrently.
-Of course, in a multi-threaded world we would still need a lock to ensure correctness, but the point is that without the lock the program would run correctly "most of the time".
+Of course, in a multi-threaded world we would still need a lock to ensure correctness, but the point is that without the lock the program would run correctly "most of the time" (and likely segfault the rest of the time).

 Consider again the Twisted example I gave above.
 There are often several events pending in the dispatch queue (assuming the program is using 100%